kannancmohan/argocd-aoa/README.md

     </tr>
     <tr>
         <td><a href="https://github.com/prometheus-operator/prometheus-operator">Prometheus Operator</a></td>
-        <td>A k8s operator automates the configuration and management of the Prometheus monitoring stack that runs on a Kubernetes cluster</td>
+        <td>A k8s operator that automates the configuration and management of the Prometheus monitoring stack</td>
         <td>Installed as part of <a href="https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack">kube-prometheus-stack</a>  </td>
     </tr>
     <tr>